 - Water your compost during dry weather to keep it active.
 Keep it moist but not wet.

-- As your vegetable finish producing and start to dry up, remove them and compost healthy residue but put any diseased plant material in the garbage.
+- As your vegetables finish producing and start to dry up, remove them and compost healthy residue, but put any diseased plant material in the garbage.

 - Once your melon vines have set as many fruits as you want, remove any new blossoms.
 This concentrates energy and nutrition into growing superb melons.
 Protect the ripening melons from ground rot and pests with a cushion of cardboard.
 This also keeps the bottom of the melon from turning quite so yellow.